tdey-audits/rez-docs/docs/README.md

-# Introduction to Rez
+# Rez

-Rez is a high-performance, AI-driven trading agent architected for the Hyperliquid decentralized exchange.
-By merging the analytical depth of Large Language Models (LLMs) with millisecond-accurate market data, Rez automates complex trading strategies with a "human-in-the-loop" reasoning style.
+Rez is an agentic execution & intelligence layer for perpetual derivatives.
+We are building a non‑custodial platform & infra where on‑chain agents autonomously manage perps with 0 manual commands.

 ## What is Rez?